Quantum transitions from superfluid to insulating phases in disordered Bose systems: Ordered states near transitions to disorder-induced Griffiths phases

-On the other hand, $\chi(r)$ should behave according to our assumptions as the fractal correlation function ${\cal G}(r)\sim r^{-2(d-D)}$ which gives the probability that a site a distance $r$ apart from the given site belongs to the same cluster. \cite{foot} As a result, one derives using also Eq.~\eqref{geom} the standard hyperscaling relation
+According to our assumptions, $\chi(r)$ should be equal to the fractal correlation function ${\cal G}(r)\sim r^{-2(d-D)}$ which gives the probability that two sites located at a distance $r$ from each other belong to the same cluster. \cite{foot} Using also Eq.~\eqref{geom}, one comes as a result to the standard hyperscaling relation

 Formulas obtained in this section does not rely on any assumptions concerning the scaling behavior of the free energy and space-time correlators of the order parameter.
 They should be valid in the entire critical region and should describe also crossovers (if any) from one critical behavior to another (see also discussion in Ref.~\cite{we}).
 However much more detailed predictions can be made if the scaling ansatz for the free energy is known.
 We are not aware of such ansatz for systems in which the disorder produces local imbalance in the sublattices magnetization (e.g., percolation transitions in cite-diluted magnets and systems with the inhomogeneous bond depletion).
 However, the ansatz is known for systems with the disorder-preserved local sublattices balance in which transitions arise to the BG or to the MG phases.
 We consider this ansatz in the next section and show in Sec.~\ref{disc} that all predictions made in the present section are fully consistent with that scaling consideration.